 The Corridoio Vasariano is the infamous enclosed passageway that connects Ponte Vecchio and the Uffizi with Pitti Palace.
 It currently houses works of art.

 We have yet to experience this.
-Prior to 2016, you had to get special permission.
+Before 2016, you had to get special permission.
 Then it was closed down to the public for safety reasons.

 A food tour is a great introduction to any city.
 Book a food tour at the very beginning of your stay.
 It will set your vacation on the right foot.

-The tour is walkable and with a local guide, so you’ll right away get the lay of the land.
-You’ll also taste some of the greatest foods the city has to offer while learning the history behind them.
-You’ll also leave absolutely full from all the delicious eats.
+These tours are walkable, with a local guide, so you’ll get the lay of the land immediately.
+You’ll also taste some of the city’s greatest foods while learning their history.
+You’ll also leave full from all the delicious eats.

 One of the things to do in Florence is to see where the locals do their shopping.
 It’s always great to stop in the small supermarkets when you see them on your explorations, but the Mercato Centrale is the central market of the city of Florence.

-The second floor of the Mercato is their newest expansion of the San Lorenzo Market.
-It is filled with delicious food stalls, coffee bars, and specialty stores that are open until late at night.
-It’s a great spot for a budget meal.
+The second floor of the Mercato is an expansion of the market.
+It is filled with delicious food stalls, coffee bars, and specialty stores open until late at night.
+It’s a great spot for a quick meal.

-If you take a food tour, it’s highly likely they will bring you to the Mercato Centrale for some tasty eats.
+If you take a food tour, they will likely bring you to the Mercato Centrale for some tasty eats.